akhilmathurs/libriadapt/README.md

 |    Shure MV5    |     1    |           Desktop microphone for podcasts, video conferencing           |

+For all the multi-channel microphones, we only release the merged speech output provided by the microphone manufacturers, after applying beamforming or other channel merging techniques.

 **Domain shift due to Speaker Accents**

 The dataset contains the LibriSpeech texts spoken in three accents: US-English (`en-us`), Indian-English (`en-in`) and British-English (`en-gb`).
 For `en-us`, we replayed the original LibriSpeech audios and recorded them on the six microphones.
 The other accented speech files are generated using the Google Wavenet TTS model: for this purporse, we passed the Librispeech transcripts to the TTS model and obtained the accented speech.